ESSS/pytest-regressions/doc/overview.rst

 generate lots of data or specific data files like images.

 This plugin uses a *data directory* (courtesy of `pytest-datadir <https://github.com/gabrielcnr/pytest-datadir>`_) to store expected data files, which are stored and used as baseline for future test runs.
+You can also define your own *data directory* directly as described below.

 Example
 -------